sebastianpennino/poke-challenge/README.md

 This starts your app in development mode, rebuilding assets on file changes.

-The database [seed script](prisma/seed.ts) will create a new user with some data (the 8 cards from the assignment document) you can use to get started:
+The database [seed script](prisma/seed.ts) will create a new user with some data (some cards to interact with) you can use to get started:

 - Email: `cu@gmail.com`
 - Password: `welcome123`

 ### Relevant code:

-- creating users, and logging in and out [./app/models/user.server.ts](./app/models/user.server.ts)
-- user sessions, and verifying them [./app/session.server.ts](./app/session.server.ts)
 - cards (and all the CRUD operations) [./app/models/card.server.ts](./app/models/card.server.ts)

 ## My Assumptions: